devnet-io/path/README.md

 # path

-Path is a simple java utility for providing strongly typed referces to nested methods and fields.
+Path is a simple java utility for providing strongly typed references to nested methods and fields.
+It uses a convienent java 8 syntax for reflection, evaluation, and assertion.
+Path builds on Jodd's excellent (and very fast) [Proxetta](https://jodd.org/proxetta/) library.

 - [Getting Started](#getting-started)
 - [Basic Usage](#basic-usage)